leon4rd/test/README.md

-## What don't watermelons get married?
-Because they cantaloupe.
+## What time did the man go to the dentist?
+Tooth hurt-y.